becketalservices/beas-cnx-cloud/docs/Azure/chapter1.md

   --sku Basic

 ```
-When you do not use our current computer to publish images, there is no need to login to the registry yet.
+When you do not use your current computer to publish images, there is no need to login to the registry yet.

 ## 1.4 Create a service principal user to access your Docker Registry